I miss Saina Nehwal at the academy: Parupalli Kashyap

-World No 10 men's shuttler says Nehwal was a role model to all trainees at the Gopichand Academy
+World No 10 men's shuttler Parupalli Kashyap says female badminton star Saina Nehwal was a role model to all trainees at the Gopichand Academy and her absence is still felt

 It's almost a year since World No 2 shuttler Saina Nehwal decided to split with her mentor and national chief coach Pullela Gopichand in Hyderabad to train under former India coach U Vimal Kumar in Bangalore, but her absence is still felt at the Gopichand Academy.
 World No 10 Parupalli Kashyap says Saina was a role model to all trainees at the Gopichand Academy.